KalanaDananjaya/rda_admin_server/documentation/project/sendToNextStage.md

 # Create Project

-Move project to next stage
+Move project to next stage. if next stage if not given system will try to move it linearly forward

 **URL** : `/projects/sendToNextStage`